intns/Brainfuck-Interpreter/README.md

 Adds a namespace named "bf" that contains 2 public classes, `BrainFuck` and `Instruction`.

+## Example Program Usage
+Drag and drop an input file stream (replaces the standard input buffer used by the parser), and then copy and paste your BF code into the command line window.
+The code is then executed once it has been entered and the ENTER button has been pressed.

 ## Instruction
 Instruction is an enumerated class type that just contains the possible operations in any given BrainFuck implementation.